 In everyday use, LastPass' browser extension does several things:

-it makes your logins available to you when you need them
+- Logins available to you when you need them

-it saves new logins as you create them
+- Saves new logins as you create them

-it generates new passwords when necessary
+- Generates new passwords when necessary

-it can also tell you when you're using the same password with multiple accounts and offers to change them.
+- Tells you when you're using the same password with multiple accounts and offers to change them.